 How to contribute

 To target the right improvements and measure their effective implementation, we work to gather feedback in a way that ensures fairness to all our stakeholders.
-We plan to seek structured public, as well as confidential, feedback from stakeholders through surveys, Request for Comment (RFC) processes, and other interactive processes.
+We seek structured feedback through surveys, Request for Comment (RFC) processes, and now OSC IdeaHub – a new public participation platform for Ontario capital markets participants to share ideas that contribute to the OSC’s efforts to foster innovation and economic growth while meeting the evolving needs of those who live, work, and invest in Ontario.

 We leverage our experience helping eligible businesses in the LaunchPad support program to identify opportunities to ease compliance with securities laws in Ontario.